 Troponin remains in circulation for a longer duration when compared to CK-MB.
 In conditions where reinfarction is suspected, CK-MB may be useful to classify a new event due to its shorter duration of elevation at detectable levels in plasma.
 However, after the advent of troponin and the current aggressive interventional approach to AMI, and due to lack of literature comparing CK-MB against troponin in the diagnosis of reinfarction, the use of CK-MB has declined.

 Enhancing Healthcare Team Outcomes

-Given the significant number of studies and guidelines from American College of Cardiology recommending the use of troponin for the diagnosis and ruling out of acute coronary syndromes instead of CK-MB, decreasing the use of CK-MB in hospital and outpatient setting requires an interprofessional team of healthcare professionals that includes a nurse, laboratory technologists, pharmacist and several physicians in different specialties especially cardiologists and cardiothoracic surgeons.
-Specialty trained nurses are involved in the ordering and interpretation of this test.
+Given the significant number of studies and guidelines from the American College of Cardiology recommending the use of troponin for the diagnosis and ruling out of acute coronary syndromes instead of CK-MB, decreasing the use of CK-MB in hospital and outpatient setting requires an interprofessional team of healthcare professionals that includes a nurse, laboratory technologists, pharmacist and several physicians in different specialties especially cardiologists and cardiothoracic surgeons.
+Specialty-trained nurses are involved in the ordering and interpretation of this test.